gardener/landscaper/docs/level_0/basic_concepts.md

 described with a Blueprint.
 This could range from quite simple installations of one or two helm charts, or the setup up of a complex system like a Garden landscape.

-A Blueprint Component usually consists of a Blueprint, and the resources required by the DeployItems included in the Blueprint, like helm charts, docker images, json schema etc. All these required resources are described by a Component Descriptor as a yaml file.
+A Blueprint Component usually consists of a Blueprint, and the resources required by the DeployItems, like helm charts, docker images, json schema etc. All these required resources are described by a Component
+Descriptor as a yaml file.

 Component Descriptors are a complete description of all resources belonging to a component and could be used for